 Fugard Theatre’s production of Kunene and the King is masterful!
 Talented, seasoned actors gave powerful performances capturing the audience’s full attention.
 John Kani’s new play presents the deep pent-up emotions of South Africans before and after the end of apartheid twenty-five years ago.
 No holds barred, it gets to the heart of things.

 My first visit to South Africa was in 1987 – before the end of apartheid.
 Since then, I’ve returned often and noted many changes.
 In reflection, Kani’s play is a racial and political catharsis.
 At the end of the play, the sold-out house seemed stunned.
-Some had tears in their eyes in reaction to honest emotions so vividly portrayed – anger, hatred, fear, compassion, and hope….
+Some had tears in their eyes in reaction to emotions vividly portrayed – anger, hatred, fear, compassion, and hope….

 Kunene and the King premiered in April at The Royal Shakespeare Company’s Swan Theatre in Stratford-upon-Avon.
 The performance is a co-production between The Fugard and Royal Shakespeare Company.
 The play reunites a “powerhouse team of director Janice Honeyman, playwright, writer, actor, activist John Kani, and world-renowned classical actor Sir Antony Sher“.